edu LIBRARY

 Rather than having set rates, consider leaving them open for negotiation

-I have seen models charge anywhere up to $150/hour.
-I myself have usually been paid between $25/hr-$60/hour for shoots.
-Sometimes I get more, sometimes I get less.
+I have seen freelance models charge upwards of $150/hour.
+As a non-nude model I have usually been paid between $25/hr-$60/hour for shoots, although sometimes I get more.

 I choose not to set a specific rate because I always want to know what the person hiring me is offering before I tell them.
 That way, I can try to renegotiate on jobs that I think are offering me too little money, or accept jobs that offer me more than what I had expected to get.